TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/erlang/index.md

 {% endraw %}

-Hello World in Erlang was written by:
+[Hello World](https://sampleprograms.io/projects/hello-world) in [Erlang](https://sampleprograms.io/languages/erlang) was written by:

 - Jeremy Grifski
 - Nick Keers

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 04 2019 10:45:28.
 The solution was first committed on Aug 08 2018 00:54:57.
 As a result, documentation below may be outdated.